 Despite its WTO commitments, the Chinese government has chosen to increase its ownership and control of the steel industry.
 As a result, the United States, the EU and other trading partners should increase efforts to ensure China’s compliance with its WTO commitments and international legal obligations.

-The authors are attorneys in the International Trade practice at Wiley Rein LLP in Washington, D.C.
+The authors are attorneys in the International Trade practice at Wiley in Washington, D.C.
 Alan H. Price is co-chair of the practice group and heads the firm’s antidumping and countervailing duty practice.
 Christopher B. Weld is an associate in the practice group.
-This article is excerpted from a larger paper prepared by Wiley Rein LLP and available at http://www.wileyrein.com/resources/documents/Reform_Myth.pdf.
+This article is excerpted from a larger paper prepared by Wiley Rein LLP and available at https://www.wiley.law/resources/documents/Reform_Myth.pdf.